 Continuing Education Opportunities for Counselors in Oklahoma

-- Oklahoma Eating Disorders Association: This nonprofit organization advocates for compassionate treatment of eating disorders.
+- Oklahoma Eating Disorders Association This nonprofit organization advocates for compassionate treatment of people with eating disorders.
 Professionals who want to help such patients can learn from the organization's resources and members.

 - Oklahoma State Board of Behavioral Health Counseling professionals can turn to this website for information on licensing exams, supervisors, license applications, and continuing education.